 Arthur Kingsley Porter Prize

-Jury: Diana Gisolfi, Pratt Institute, chair; Partha Mitter, University of Sussex, emeritus; and Lauren Hackworth Petersen, University of Delaware.
+Jury: Diana Gisolfi, Pratt Institute, chair; Lauren Hackworth Petersen, University of Delaware; and Kelsey Robin, Harvard University.

 One of CAA’s longest-running awards, the Porter prize has been awarded to superb articles in Western European art and architecture but has increasingly recognized a wider range of topics (in American, Chinese, Japanese, and Assyrian art) since the 1990s.
 Past winners include three-time winner Irving Lavin (1960, 1963, and 1970) and, most recently, Marnin Young, Fabio Barry, and Elizabeth Marlowe.
 Of special note is the 1967 Porter given to Linda Nochlin for her article “Gustave Courbet’s Meeting: A Portrait of the Artist as a Wandering Jew.”